The current front-end for metaDepth is a textual command-line interpreter. To start it, just open a command

 #

 which creates a new model M containing a node B, both with potency one.
-If you type dump, you should be presented with something like:
+If you type dump, you should be presented with

 :: dumping all